 We protect the interests of rail and road users.
 We are improving the safety, value and performance of railways and roads, today and in the future.

 Our railway health, safety, economic and road functions overall are driven by UK and EU legislation.
-We are accountable to Parliament and the public to protect the people who use, interact or work on the railway; ensure fair access to a rail network which is becoming increasingly congested; ensure Highways England delivers its major programme of investment and other performance commitments; and protect the interests of future users by working with the industry and funders as they develop the network of tomorrow.
+We are accountable to Parliament and the public to protect the people who use, interact or work on the railway; ensure fair access to a rail network which is becoming increasingly congested; ensure National Highways delivers its major programme of investment and other performance commitments; and protect the interests of future users by working with the industry and funders as they develop the network of tomorrow.

 As an independent regulator, we operate within the framework set by UK and EU legislation and are accountable through Parliament and the courts.

 We regulate the rail industry's health and safety performance, we hold Network Rail and other rail infrastructure networks to account and we make sure that the rail industry is competitive and fair.